bemosior/PHPasswordPusher/README.md

 ### Change "/your/installation/dir/" to fit your installation:
 <Directory /your/installation/dir/pwpusher_public/>

-    #If you use the email functionality, you should definitely enable authentication:
+    #If you use the email functionality, you should definitely enable authentication of some sort.
+	#PHPassword Pusher supports both Apache auth (below) and CAS authentication (see config.ini for details)

     #AuthName "Your login message."
     #AuthType Basic
     #AuthUserFile /your/.htpasswd